 A sweep account is a kind of bank or brokerage account in which if the account balance of the customer gets above the average limit set by the customers, then the excess amount get transferred to high interest bearing money market account.

-The banks provide this special facility to the customers by maintaining their accounts and as per the instruction given by the customers.
+Banks provide this special facility to customers by maintaining their accounts and as per the instruction given by the customers.
 They sweep the excess amount to the money market account and from there by investing in the money market.
 Customers can earn a return on their investments.
-The bank also provides a facility to the customers by giving them financial advice as to where they can invest or the customers can by itself decide the same.
+The bank also provides a facility to the customers by giving them financial advice as to where they can invest, or the customers can by itself decide the same.
 The excess amount that is transferred to the sweep account can be easily liquidated.
-The customers generally try to invest them into the money market because the rate of return in this market is higher also the risk associated along with the returns can be there but if the customers will take good financial advice then they can do wonders with the excess money left over in their regular accounts which they are trying to invest in the money market.
+The customers generally try to invest them into the money market because the rate of return in this market is higher; also, the risk associated along with the returns can be there, but if the customers take good financial advice, then they can do wonders with the excess money left over in their regular accounts which they are trying to invest in the money market.

 - These accounts automatically transfer the excess money into the sweep account to get it ready for the money market investment.